All CHIA Publications

 In fulfillment of Section 64 of Chapter 288 of the Acts of 2010, the Division of Health Care Finance and Policy and the Center have released two technical assistance reports on bundled payment methods.
 The second in this series, Bundled Payments, Volume 2, is intended to examine if the use of bundled payments in Massachusetts would result in health care cost savings.

 Center for Health Information and Analysis Annual ReportThe Center for Health Information and Analysis was created in 2012 as part of a sweeping health reform effort intended to improve quality and reduce costs in Massachusetts.
 As an independent state agency, CHIA is positioned to objectively monitor the health care system and to provide a foundation of information and analysis upon which numerous health care related efforts can be built.

 The following publications analyze the use of emergency departments in Massachusetts.

 Employers Who Have 50 or More Employees Using Public Assistance

-Per statutory requirement, CHIA has annually produced a report identifying employers with 50 or more employees receiving health services through publicly subsidized programs, including MassHealth (Medicaid), Commonwealth Care, and the Uncompensated Care Pool (UCP)/Health Safety Net (HSN).
+CHIA has produced reports identifying employers with 50 or more employees receiving health services through publicly subsidized programs, including MassHealth (Medicaid), Commonwealth Care, and the Uncompensated Care Pool (UCP)/Health Safety Net (HSN).
 (Section 304 of Chapter 149 of the Acts of 2004)